Unusual Cancers of the Chest

 See the General Information section for a description of these tests and procedures.

-Other tests used to diagnose or stage heart tumors include the following:
+Other tests used to diagnose mesothelioma include the following:

-Treatment for heart tumors in children may include the following:
+Treatment for mesothelioma in children may include one or more of the following: